davidlmorris/debuggery/README.md

 ## Why?

 So why?
 I had collected various bits and pieces that I was using as a irregular and sometimes random scaffolding code, some of which I thought might be more generally useful.
 Sometimes I even forgot about things I had, or had learnt before.
 Putting it together in a Library made the most sense.
 And when actually putting this together, I discovered even more (like Variadic Macros).
 Since the boiler plate was mostly used for Serial Out at the start of a project only when I was debugging (yes I know...) - tying it together with Debugging macros seemed like the best idea.

-Note, that in `debuggery.h` you get way of identifying the type of MCU or board being used.
+Note, that in `debuggery.h` you get way of identifying the type of MCU or board being used, see 'src\board_name.h'.

 ## How to use it
 Install the library code in the normal way.
 Once installed copy the contents of `examples/debug_assert` to a working folder to create as a sketch.
 The `debug_assert.INO` is just a modified 'blink' sketch.
 To Debug or not is a question we decide (are building a debug or a release build?) in the 'debug_conditionals.h' header file.